Author/Chef Dan Barber and Aria Beth Sloss made our Food Justice Festival great. If you missed it, we’ve got pictures!

 You know you want to write.
 You know an MFA can transform your work.
 Here are 5 Things to Know about Manhattanville.

-Readings, panels, a graphic novel workshop: we’ve got big plans for 2017.
-Check out our
+Readings, panels, a food writing workshop: check out our

 events calendar and be part of our literary community.